 will make life unbearable and spread disease until the living follows the dead,

-Everything in this life has a crescendo and then fades away, including us.
+Everything in this life fades, including us.
 In

-started down the other side, but Peter says we have inherited something from God
+our twenties we were in our prime; then we started down the other side, but Peter says we have inherited

 that has no downhill slope.
-It will never fade, and it is waiting for us.
+We will never fade but will forever increase and our

 1Pet 1,5-9